-- 4. A student with a disability may repeat a special class any number of times when an individualized determination verifies that such repetition is required as a disabilityrelated accommodation. - 5.
+- A course may be repeated due to a significant lapse of time of no less than 36 months if there is an approved recency prerequisite for the course or program, or another institution of higher education to which the student seeks to transfer has a recency requirement.
+Only the last grade will be included in determining GPA. - A student with a disability may repeat a special class any number of times when an individualized determination verifies that such repetition is required as a disabilityrelated accommodation. - 3.
 A course may be repeated if there are extenuating circumstances which justify the repetition.
 Extenuating circumstances are verified cases of accidents, illness, or other circumstances beyond the control of the student.
 The student must file a petition with appropriate documentation.
-Only the last grade will be included in determining GPA. - 6.
+Only the last grade will be included in determining GPA. - 4.
 A student may repeat a course in occupational work experience as long as he/she does not exceed the limits on the number of units of cooperative work experience stated in the course description.
 The grade received each time shall be included for purposes of calculating the student's GPA. - A student may repeat a course any number of times if it is determined to be legally mandated.
 Proper documentation must be submitted to the Admissions & Records Office.
-Only the last grade will be included in determining GPA. - 8.
+Only the last grade will be included in determining GPA. - 6.
 A student may repeat a course as a result of a significant change in industry or licensure standards such that repetition of the course is necessary for employment or licensure.
 Proper documentation must be submitted to the Admissions & Records Office.
-Only the last grade will be included in determining GPA. - 9.
-A student may not take courses in Art, Exercise Science, or Music that are related in content and have a similar primary educational activity more than four times.
-Courses subject to this limitation are designated in the Course Description section.
-The limitation applies if a student receives a substandard grade or "W" during one or more of the enrollments. - 10.
-A student may repeat a course if the course repetition is required to meet the major requirements of the California State University (CSU) or University of California (UC).
-Proper documentation must be submitted to the Admissions & Records Office.
-The grade received each time shall be included in the student's grade point average (GPA).
+Only the last grade will be included in determining GPA.

+Academic renewal does not provide an exception to the course repetition policy.
 All courses that are repeated shall be recorded on the student's permanent academic record using an appropriate symbol.